Land Use Framework consultation – read the NFU's response

 The Land Use Framework for England aims to support decision making on how we use our land.

-The Defra consultation looks at the type and scale of potential land use change required for a range of commitments including food production, improving climate resilience and restoring nature, as well as new infrastructure and housing.
+The Defra consultation looked at the type and scale of potential land use change required for a range of commitments including food production, improving climate resilience and restoring nature, as well as new infrastructure and housing.

 31 January 2025